 At some point, your car seat is almost guaranteed to be the victim of a nappy leak or baby sick.
 When that happens, an easy-to-remove, machine-washable cover will be invaluable - and a spare cover even better!

-Here at Pushchair Expert we know that picking the right car seat for your little one can be daunting at the very least but it is often confusing and hard to navigate, especially if you are working to a tight budget.
+We know that picking the right car seat for your little one can be daunting at the very least, but it is often confusing and hard to navigate, especially if you are working to a tight budget.

-We are here to help and guide you through this minefield and our highly trained car seat experts have helped thousands of parents find the right seat for babies, toddlers and children.
+We are here to help and guide you through this minefield, so why not get in touch with one of our highly trained car seat experts who have helped thousands of parents find the right seat for their babies, toddlers and children.